-When the operator selects one of the LSM in the network menu, he connects the record trains to this LSM.
-This means that the next time he presses the Records function (C) the active channels will go in Live mode (or Near Live mode for remote trains ) on the record trains of the selected LSM.
+When you select one of the LSM in the Network menu, you connect the record trains to this LSM.
+This means that the next time you press the C key for the Record function, the active channels will go in Live mode (or Near Live mode for remote trains) on the record trains of the selected LSM.

 The clips remain connected to the LSM they were connected to.